Multivariate LSTM-FCNs for Time Series Classification: Experiments

-The remaining 10 datasets of various classification tasks were obtained from the UCI repository. ``HAR'', ``EEG2'', and the ``Occupancy'' datasets have training and testing sets provided.
-All the remaining datasets are partitioned into training and testing sets with a split ratio of 50-50.
-Each of the datasets is normalized with a mean of 0 and a standard deviation of 1, and padded with zeros as required.
+A total of 35 datasets are used to test the proposed models.
+Five of the 35 datasets are benchmark datasets used by \textit{Pei et al.}\cite{pei2017multivariate}, where the training and testing sets are provided online.
+In addition, we test the proposed models on 20 benchmark datasets, most recently utilized by \textit{Sch\"{a}fer and Leser} \cite{schafer2017multivariate}.
+These 20 datasets are trained on the same training and testing datasets as \textit{Sch\"{a}fer and Leser} \cite{schafer2017multivariate}.
+These benchmark datasets are from various fields.
+Some datasets encompass the domains of medical care, speech recognition and motion recognition.
+Further details of each dataset are depicted in Table \ref{tab:sum_data}.
+The max training length in Table \ref{tab:sum_data} is the maximum number of time steps for the entire sequence.
+The remaining 10 datasets of various classification tasks were obtained from the UCI repository \cite{Lichman:2013}. ``HAR'', ``EEG2'', and the ``Occupancy'' datasets have predefined training and testing sets.
+All the remaining datasets are partitioned into training and testing sets with a split ratio of 50:50.
+Each of the datasets is normalized to have zero mean and unit standard deviation.
+Furthermore, the datasets are padded with zeros, such that each time series length is equivalent to the maximum length of all variables in the training dataset.
+The dataset is summarized in Table \ref{tab:sum_data}.